2023 Columbus Arts Festival to Welcome More Than 200 Local and National Artists

-COLUMBUS, Ohio — Notable local and national artists representing 34 states and the province of Ontario will exhibit and sell their work at the 2022 Columbus Arts Festival, produced by the Greater Columbus Arts Council (Arts Council) and presented by the American Electric Power Foundation, June 10-12 on Columbus’ downtown riverfront.
+COLUMBUS, Ohio — Notable local and national artists from around the country will exhibit and sell their work at the 2023 Columbus Arts Festival, produced by the Greater Columbus Arts Council (GCAC) and presented by the American Electric Power Foundation, June 9-11 on Columbus’ downtown riverfront.

-In addition to the established artists who exhibit, the Columbus Arts Festival features artists who were selected by the jury panel to participate in the Emerging Artist program.
-Created in 2011, the Emerging Artist program is for artists who have limited or no experience exhibiting at national festivals.
-In order to be eligible, artists must be residents of Franklin or the surrounding counties: Franklin, Union, Delaware, Licking, Fairfield, Pickaway, Fayette and Madison.
-In addition to a lower booth fee, Emerging Artists participate in two artist bootcamps to learn about booth layout, décor, pricing and best selling practices.
+More than 200 artists were invited to exhibit at the 2023 festival, including 11 of the 12 award-winners from 2022.
+More than three dozen Ohio artists are represented as well.
+In addition to the established artists who exhibit, the Columbus Arts Festival invited 18 artists who were selected by the jury panel to participate in the Emerging Festival Artist program.
+Created in 2011, the Emerging Festival Artist program is for artists who have limited or no experience exhibiting at national festivals.

 For more information on the Columbus Arts Festival, call (614) 221-8625 or visit columbusartsfestival.org.